 - Tardy to School: Any student arriving at school following the ringing bell, chime, or other audible signal established by the Principal and intended to indicate the start of the school day.
-Any student who is on school property but is not in his or her assigned classroom or other authorized area following the bell, chime, or other audible signal will be considered tardy to school. - Tardy to Class: A student is "tardy to class" when he/she arrives to class following the ringing bell, chime or other audible signal indicating the beginning of instructional time. - Excused Tardy: A tardy resulting from events beyond a student's control such as an accident, road closed due to an accident, area power outage, late bus, or other excuses determined by the Principal or designee as acceptable.
-Documentation is required to excuse a tardy. - Unexcused Tardy: Incidents including over-sleeping, heavy traffic, errands, delays at a train crossing, or similar excuses determined by the Principal or designee as unacceptable are unexcused.
-Documentation will not obligate the Principal or designee to excuse an unexcused tardy. - Behavior Support Team (BAT): An interdisciplinary group that uses a systematic process to address learning, behavior, and/or attendance problems of K-12 students in a school.
+Any student who is on school property but is not in his or her assigned classroom or other authorized area following the bell, chime, or other audible signal will be considered tardy to school. - Tardy to Class: A student is "tardy to class" when he/she arrives to class following the ringing bell, chime or other audible signal indicating the beginning of instructional time. - Behavior Support Team (BAT): An interdisciplinary group that uses a systematic process to address learning, behavior, and/or attendance problems of K-12 students in a school.